ZeroX29a/pynq_ws2812b_v2/README.md

-# WS2812b or Neopixel Driver for PYNQ-Z2 V2
+# WS2812b or Neopixel Driver for PYNQ-Z2 V2 [Issues Present]

 ## An implementation of NeoPxl driver